-Time, time, time; See what's become of me
+Time, time, time; See what's become of me11

-To provide a little background for Egyptian chronology, this diagram shows that Egyptian periods are divided into major Kingdoms, encompassing several dynasties with several kings each.
-At certain times, pharaonic authority waned through weak leadership or unwise rule, and chaos rapidly encroached upon the ordered existence of the Egyptian people.
+To provide a little background for Egyptian chronology, this diagram12 shows that Egyptian periods are divided into major Kingdoms, encompassing several dynasties with several kings each.
+At13 certain times, pharaonic authority waned through weak leadership or unwise rule, and chaos rapidly encroached upon the ordered existence of the Egyptian people.
 When the eras of chaos were severe and prolonged, the Egyptian state tended to fragment into smaller kingdoms ruled by rivals.
 Victorian scholars dubbed these chaotic times 'Intermediate Periods.'

-L: Now we move from ...
+L: Now we move from a description of Egyptian dynasties to how they've been dated.

-What happens when we need to fix an event which occurred before year 0 (Christ's birth)?
+What happens14 when we need to fix an event which occurred before year 0 (Christ's birth)?
 How do we actually establish its BC date?
-For instance, what methods do scholars employ to determine exactly how many years have elapsed since Pharaoh Ramesses II fought his heroic battle at Kadesh or when Tutankhamun was buried in the Valley of the Kings?
+For instance, what methods do scholars employ to determine exactly how many years have elapsed since Pharaoh Ramesses II fought his heroic battle at Kadesh or when Tutankhamun was buried in the

+Valley of the Kings?
 The scribes and officials of those times were unable to look into the future to determine how many years were still to run before BC became AD.
 The ancients dated events using what scholars call the 'regnal dating system,' that is, they dated events to the years of the ruling monarchs.
 So we know from Egyptian inscriptions that the Battle of Kadesh took place in Year 5 of Ramesses II, and Tutankhamun died around the boy-king's ninth regnal year.
 In the same way we read in the Bible that the Solomon's Temple in Jerusalem was plundered of its treasures by an Egyptian king named Shishak in the fifth year of King Rehoboam of Judah.